Your monthly pledge: A lifeline for animals. START NOW!

 Just like dogs and chimpanzees, pigs are capable of “spatial learning.”
 In other words, they can understand and remember information about their surroundings.
 They often use this spatial information to find food, and they can remember which spots had the biggest food stashes!

-Pigs are Sensitive and Empathetic
+Pigs are sensitive and empathetic

 If you’ve ever felt a surge of emotion while listening to your favorite song, you’re not alone.
 Just like humans, pigs have complex emotional responses to music.